SRJ94792/Authentication-Backend-Boilerplate/README.md

 - 403 Forbidden: user role may not have permission for the endpoint
 - Token refresh failing: confirm refresh token cookie/header is being sent and not revoked/expired

-## License

-MIT or your preferred license.
-Replace this section if you have a specific license.